 Your stride length is a combination of a little bit of muscular power, a lot of elastic energy, your full range of motion, and your form.
 You can have lots of power but if you don’t effectively utilize the free return of elastic energy or your full range of motion, you won’t find the speed you’re looking for.

-Imagine this: you ‘power’ leap through the air at your maximum range of motion and land on the other foot like a spring, storing elastic energy.
-As you continue to move forward with momentum, that stored energy is released as you extend to maximum range of motion behind you, while adding muscle power to the action.
+Imagine this: you ‘power’ leap through the air at your maximum range of motion and land on the other foot like a spring, as your spring compresses it is storing elastic energy.
+When you continue to move forward with momentum, that stored spring energy is released as you extend to maximum range of motion behind you, while adding muscle power to the action.
 Collectively, all of this power, elastic energy, and range of motion are what makes up your stride.

 But wait!
 There’s more!
 None of this is possible without good “form”.
 This good form is a coordinated control of your “core” that includes your hip flexors, adductor and abductor muscles, abdominal and intercostal muscles, gluteal muscles, lateral rotator group, neuromuscular coordination and so on.
 It’s not enough to merely try to make bounding leaps.